-The ports are used to connect different devices such as media players, gaming consoles, set-top boxes, home theatre, etc. Each device needs its own remote to control and navigate menu and content or turn on/off the devices.
+The ports are used to connect different devices such as media players, gaming consoles, set-top boxes, home theatres, etc. Each device needs its own remote to control and navigate the menu and content or turn on/off the devices.

-Multiple connected devices to TV along with their own remotes make the overall experience sloth, frustrating, and increases clutter.
+Multiple connected devices to TV along with their own remotes make the overall experience sloth, frustrating, and increase clutter.

-Similarly, what will one do if one wants to close gaming and tune into favourite content show?
+Similarly, what will one do if one wants to close gaming and tune into a favorite content show?
 Suppose a Chromecast is connected to another HDMI port of the TV.
-The person needs to turn off the active HDMI, turn on the Chromecast HDMI and connect through a smartphone to stream.
+The person needs to turn off the active HDMI, turn on the Chromecast HDMI, and connect through a smartphone to stream.

 Modern TVs do not need to switch off the gaming console or set-top box for freeing the HDMI input.
 The reason is none other than HDMI-CEC.
 One can change every input through a single remote in all connected devices simultaneously.

-In a nutshell, the connection between multiple devices through HDMI ports refers to HDMI-CEC in present days.
+In a nutshell, the connection between multiple devices through HDMI ports refers to HDMI-CEC in the present day.
 HDMI consortium wanted the revolution of uniting all the HDMI interface devices to reciprocate from one single point.

-Let’s say there are two or more HDMI-CEC compatible devices.
+Let’s say there are two or more HDMI-CEC-compatible devices.
 Each one is connected through the HDMI interface in a single TV.
-Now a user can switch on the TV and set-top box or media devices by pressing TV remote’s power button.
+Now a user can switch on the TV and set-top box or media devices by pressing the TV remote’s power button.
 There is no requirement to turn on the set-top box one at a time.